Semrush Review — All the Pros and Cons

 WebsiteAhrefsMozSemrush

-As you can see from the table above, in the test, Semrush ‘won’ five of the contests — more than either Ahrefs or Moz.
+As you can see from the table above, in the test, Semrush ‘won’ six of the contests — more than either Ahrefs or Moz.
+And where it didn’t win, it tended to come second.

-As this was a relatively small test, I wouldn’t draw too many conclusions from the results, but they do suggest that Semrush’s bigger links database can translate into more comprehensive results.
+As this was a relatively small test, I wouldn’t draw too many conclusions from the results, but they do indicate that Semrush’s links database is robust, and capable of surfacing results that are as comprehensive as those provided by rivals (if not more so).

 Banner advert for Semrush